-- Creative partnership with Frantic Assembly: Known for their high-octane, physical theatre productions Frantic Assembly will deliver workshops and residencies, and share their expertise with you.
+Creative partnership with a professional company in residence such as Frantic Assembly: Known for their high-octane, physical theatre productions.
+The company in residence will work with you to deliver intense workshops sharing their expertise with you.

 If you have already completed some studies at another university, we may be able to consider you for advanced entry.
 Please see our advanced entry page for more information.